 Starting a Placement

-Once appointed to a training programme, you will be required to undertake a series of training posts that will provide the opportunities for you to fulfil the requirements of the curriculum.
-These posts will vary according to your learning needs and may be sited in different Trusts.
-As a consequence it is important that you are appropriately inducted into the Trust, training unit and programme.
+Once appointed to a training programme, a trainee will be required to undertake a series of training posts that will provide the opportunities for them to fulfil the requirements of the curriculum.
+These posts will vary according to their learning needs and may be sited in different Trusts.

 Induction